xguo-epcc/cirrus-website/status/index.md

 | Planned | Outage | 2021-12-01  0900 | 2021-12-01 1700 | Cirrus | Full system will be unavailable during maintenance session. | Third-party maintenance on cooling system. |
 | Completed | At-Risk | 2021-10-27 0900 | 2021-10-27 1700 | Cirrus | Period of up to 30mins when external connections are not possible.
 Compute nodes will continue to run jobs. | Network upgrade at the Advanced Computing Facility (ACF) |

 ## Regular Module Updates

-We will be updating modules on cirrus as detailed below.
-The modules will be updated or removed on Wednesday 15th December so please contact us if you expect this to cause any issues, support@cirrus.ac.uk.
+On Wed 15 Dec 2021 we updating modules on Cirrus as detailed below.

 | Description | Reason | Advice |
 | ---    | ---  | ---   |